sky4git/Connect-Genesis-WooCommerce/README.txt

 1. Upload `connect-genesis-woocommerce` to the `/wp-content/plugins/` directory
 2. Activate the plugin through the 'Plugins' menu in WordPress
-3. Setting menu located in WooCommerce > WooCommerce + Genesis setting.
+3. Setting menu located in WooCommerce > Customizer.

 == Frequently Asked Questions ==